simonrus/about/_posts/2020-09-27-TBCC-Decoding_part1.md

 Total required Viterbi runs is $$2^{mK}$$

 # Classification
-Simply, all methods can be devided into following groups:
+Simply, all methods can be divided into following groups:
 1) Suboptimal - tries to reduce space of possible starting states
 2) ...